ARM-software/psa-api/doc/crypto/api/keys/types.rst

     *   WPA3-SAE password tokens using `PSA_KEY_TYPE_WPA3_SAE_ECC_PT()`.
         These keys are used in the WPA3-SAE PAKE algorithms.

+    Elliptic curve family identifiers are also used to construct PAKE primitives for cipher suites based on elliptic curve groups.
+    See :secref:`pake-primitive`.

     The specific ECC curve within a family is identified by the ``key_bits`` attribute of the key.

     The range of elliptic curve family identifier values is divided as follows:

     :code:`0x00`
         Reserved.
-        Not allocated to an ECC family.
+        Not allocated to an elliptic curve family.
     :code:`0x01 - 0x7f`
-        ECC family identifiers defined by this standard.
+        Elliptic curve family identifiers defined by this standard.
         Unallocated values in this range are reserved for future use.
     :code:`0x80 - 0xff`
         Invalid.